 Several works by Roberta Gonzalez are currently on display in Vézelay in the exhibition “Hans Hartung: the war years” at the Zervos Museum, organized in partnership with the Fondation Hartung-Bergman.

-The exhibition retraces his artistic creation over the course of these “dark years”, spent largely with the Gonzalez family.
-In spite of the danger and lack of materials, Hartung, Roberta and Julio all pursue their artistic work.
-Though Hartung’s wartime creation shows continuity with his abstract work from the 30s, the figurative heads and “Gonzaloid” motifs attest to the influence of his father-in-laws influence on his work in spite of their very different paradigms on the essence of artistic creation.
+The exhibition retraces his artistic creation over the course of these dark years, spent largely with the González family.
+In spite of the danger and lack of materials, Hartung, Roberta and Julio pursue their artistic work.
+Though part of Hartung’s wartime creation shows continuity with his abstract work from the 1930s, the figurative heads and “Gonzaloid” motifs attest to his father-in-laws influence on his work in spite of their very different paradigms on the essence of artistic creation.
 Indeed, whereas Hartung was a fervent advocate of abstraction, González believed that Nature, or observed reality, was the necessary point of departure for all artistic production.

 Roberta’s wartime work varies from realistic family portraits to screaming, imploring women, whose deformed bodies bear witness to the violence of the war.
 Indeed, the trials of the war years have a considerable impact on Roberta González, especially the untimely death of her beloved father in 1942.
 Her work bears the shadow of war for years to come.

 After Hartung’s long convalescence, the couple finally returns to Arcueil, just outside of Paris, to the González family home, in Fall 1945.
 Hartung quickly finds success on Paris’s liberated art scene as the head of the “Abstraction Lyrique” movement, applauded for the spontaneity and expressivity of its gestural abstract works.